isabella232/pmm-doc/docs/index.md

 The PMM platform is based on a client-server model that enables scalability.
 It includes the following modules:

+- [PMM Server](#pmm-server) is the central part of PMM that aggregates collected data and presents it in the form of tables, dashboards, and graphs in a web interface.

-* [PMM Client](#pmm-client) installed on every database host that you want to monitor.
+- [PMM Client](#pmm-client) installed on every database host that you want to monitor.
 It collects server metrics, general system metrics, and Query Analytics data for a complete performance overview.

-* [PMM Server](#pmm-server) is the central part of PMM that aggregates collected data and presents it in the form of tables, dashboards, and graphs in a web interface.

-* [Percona Platform](#percona-platform) provides value-added services for PMM.
+- [Percona Platform](#percona-platform) provides value-added services for PMM.

 ![image](_images/diagram.pmm.client-server-platform.png)